-We saw the service followed its infection prevention and control policy.
+Staff followed Health Protection Scotland guidance to reduce infection risks for patients, in line with its infection prevention and control policy.
 We saw daily cleaning checklists were being completed.
 Cleaning of the clinic environment and equipment was carried out between patient appointments, as well as a programme of daily cleaning and a monthly deep clean.
-The service also had an external cleaning company who cleaned the clinic twice a week.
 A good supply of disposable personal protective equipment was available, including face masks and gloves, and other items of single-use equipment used to prevent the risk of cross-infection.
 A contract was in place with a waste management company for the collection and safe disposal of clinical waste, used syringes and needles.
 We saw appropriate sharps bins were in place.

 Lasers were used in the service for treatments such as hair removal.
-Treatment rooms were suitably designed and equipped for using lasers equipment.
+Treatment rooms were suitably designed and equipped for using laser equipment.
 The service had an appropriately qualified external laser protection advisor who provided regular input into the service.
 We saw an appropriate laser risk assessment and 'local rules' in place for each laser (laser arrangements to ensure lasers are managed safely).
 Local rules were available for patients in each treatment room.
 New and existing staff had undertaken laser safety core of knowledge training, which they were required to refresh at regular intervals.
 We saw staff were skilled and knowledgeable in laser safety procedures.
 The service had a liaison laser officer on duty at all times to support staff for any adverse events.
 The clinic manager was the nominated laser protection supervisor for the service.